EV-OD/winscript/CUSTOM_LOGO_IMPLEMENTATION.md

 2. **Rebuild installers** - `.\build_production.bat` to update MSI/NSIS packages
 3. **Clear icon cache** - If old icons persist, restart Windows Explorer

-Your WinScript2 now has a consistent, professional brand identity with your custom logo! 🎨
+Your SnapRun now has a consistent, professional brand identity with your custom logo! 🎨